Andycar/MachineX_ROM/README.md

 - Updated WebViewGoogle to the latest version (61.0.3163.98)
 - Updated Google Play Store to the version 8.2.38.T-all [0] [FP] 169346653
 - Updated Google Play services for instant apps (FAKE) to v.9999999 (no more "updating..." msg)
+- Updated Samsung Music app to version 16.2.06.11
 - Added the latest official Samsung Internet Browser (v.
 6.0.01.10) with night mode
 - Added Adguard Content Blocker(Version: 1.7.0) for Samsung Internet Browser
 - Added and corrected black layer for Samsung Internet Browser
 - Added SPenSdk3 3.0.224 (fixed drawing on pictures bug)